slaclab/sdf-docs/opencode.md

 | `/fs` | Legacy file systems (AFS and similar) |
 | `/lscratch` | Local node scratch — fast, not shared, cleared when the session ends |

-OpenCode does not have a custom bind mounts field.
-If you need access to paths outside `/sdf`, `/fs`, or `/lscratch`, use [Claude Code](claude-code.md) instead, which supports additional bind mounts.

 ## Reconnecting to a running session

 See [Claude Code — Reconnecting to a running session](claude-code.md#reconnecting-to-a-running-session).
 The process is identical.